Nick-Sigua/Election_Analytics_Sigua/Final_Prediction.md

 **The Average Support Model**

 My model consists of a linear regression between the popular vote share and average support for either the Democratic or Republican presidential candidates.
 I constructed such regression based on popular vote and average support data from 1968 to 2016, or the past 13 presidential election cycles.
-The model necessarily excludes other variables, like second-quarter GDP (blog 3), given the incorporation of such variables results in an ambiguous or non-significant improvement in the model's predictive ability.
+The model necessarily excludes other variables, like [second-quarter GDP ](Third_Blog_Polls.md), given the incorporation of such variables results in an ambiguous or non-significant improvement in the model's predictive ability.
 The formulas and coefficients for both the Democratic and Republican candidate average support models are demonstrated below:

 * **Democrat average support model.** For Democratic candidates, the formula for the linear regression model based on average support is: predicted popular vote share = 23.4186 + 0.5286 (avg_support).
 Thus, for every 1% increase in the average support for Democratic candidates, such candidates' predicted popular vote shares increase by 0.5286 percentage points.